The climb to air dominance

 Since the dawn of air power, pilots have used poor weather and limited visibility to escape attacks.
 Radars changed that dynamic.
 Raytheon Technologies has active electronically scanned array systems, or AESA, technology and other types of radars on many of the systems it builds.

 For example, the StormBreaker® smart weapon uses a millimeter-wave radar, imaging infrared and semi-active laser to punch through the haze.
-It seeks, classifies and finds targets in all weather conditions.
-The system will fly on the F-15E Strike Eagle, F/A-18 E/F Super Hornet and all variants of the F-35 by 2023.
+The winged munition glides more than 40 miles and can autonomously detect and classify moving land-based and maritime targets in all weather conditions.
+The system is approved for use on the F-15E Strike Eagle and is being integrated on the F/A-18 E/F Super Hornet and all variants of the F-35.